Last updated on January 11th, 2023 at 05:17 pm

 As summer approaches and temperatures begin to rise, people look for ways to keep cool.
 Maybe it’s taking a dip in the pool or cooling down with an ice-cold drink.
-While you’re chilling out this summer, don’t forget that your restaurant ice machine also needs to stay cool.
+While you’re chilling out this summer, don’t forget that your ice maker restaurant equipment also needs to stay cool.

 An ice machine that must produce ice in the heat is like a runner sprinting against the wind.
 As the wind blows, he must push harder to keep the same pace.
-Similarly, when your restaurant ice machine produces ice in a hot environment, the heat works against it and forces it to work harder.
+Similarly, when your ice maker produces ice in a hot environment, the heat works against it and forces it to work harder.
 This causes your ice machine to produce far less ice than it can at optimal, cooler temperatures.
 High heat can even cause the machine to shut down altogether.

 Luckily, there are ways to ensure your restaurant ice machine runs smoothly all through the season.

 Cleaning and Preventive Maintenance

 Simply put, a dirty ice machine works harder than a clean one.
-A buildup of scale, mineral deposits, and slime can really lower the efficiency and reliability of your restaurant ice machine.
+A buildup of scale, mineral deposits, and slime can really lower the efficiency and reliability of your ice maker restaurant equipment.
 This means your ice machine must work harder than normal.
 That’s not something you want during the summer when your machine is already fighting against higher temperatures.

 While your Easy Ice subscription takes care of planned service twice per year, there are some things you should do to make sure your ice machine is running optimally.
 Make sure to clean your air filter every week – most Hoshizaki ice makers have them right on the front panel for easy access.
 Other parts that require regular service and cleaning are: